 The National Energy Conservation Policy Act, as amended, authorizes Federal agencies to enter into energy savings performance contracts (individually, an ESPC) with energy service companies (individually, an ESCO) for the purpose of achieving energy savings and other related benefits.
 This authority is codified at 42 U.S.C.§ 8287.
-Agencies enter into these contracts with limited to no upfront capital costs, thereby minimizing the need for Congressional appropriations.
-The ESCO conducts a comprehensive energy audit for the Federal facility and identifies improvements to achieve energy saving.
+Agencies enter into these contracts with limited to no up-front capital costs, thereby minimizing the need for congressional appropriations.
+The ESCO conducts a comprehensive energy audit for the Federal facility and identifies improvements to achieve energy savings.
 In consultation with the agency, the ESCO designs and constructs a project that meets the agency's needs and arranges the necessary funding.
 The ESCO guarantees that the improvements will generate energy cost savings sufficient to pay for the project over the term of the ESPC.
 The cost of an ESPC project must be covered by the energy, water, and related cost savings generated at the project site(s).
 The ESPC's cost savings must be verified and documented annually.
 After the contract ends, any additional cost savings accrue to the agency.

-Generally, the risk of loss to the Federal Government is low, but there is risk associated with, (a) the potential failure of an ESCO to provide ongoing satisfactory performance throughout the project lifecycle to ensure that the project is successful as designed; (b) the potential of equipment being improperly operated and maintained resulting in less than expected savings; and (c) the potential financial loss from early contract termination could include termination fees.
-All costs for the actual ESPC equipment installed in GSA's buildings are recognized when the assets are initially accepted and recognized as installment contract liabilities on the Consolidated Balance Sheets.
-The payback period with the ESCO varies per arrangement, however, it is generally between 10 and 20 years.
+Generally, the risk of loss to the Federal Government is low, but there is risk associated with 1) the potential failure of an ESCO to provide ongoing satisfactory performance throughout the project lifecycle to ensure that the project is successful as designed; 2) the potential chance that equipment might be improperly operated and maintained, resulting in less than expected savings; and 3) the potential that financial loss from early contract termination could include termination fees.
+All costs for the actual ESPC equipment installed in GSA's buildings are recognized when the assets are initially accepted and recognized as installment contract liabilities on the consolidated balance sheets.
+The payback period with the ESCO varies per arrangement; however, it is generally between 10 and 20 years.
 Since the costs of ESPC projects are intended to be paid for via energy savings with no need for additional funding, if savings are not realized as planned, alternative funding sources may have to be used to satisfy contractual commitments.
 This potential for a shortfall in energy savings is the primary financial risk related to ESPCs.
 With regard to any technical performance risk, generally, the ESCO is responsible for ensuring that energy savings are met throughout the performance period.

-In the table below, of the total \$1,446 million shown as the amount to be paid in future periods, \$652 million has been recognized as installment contract liability as of September 30, 2021; \$218 million is for the future interest costs associated with the long-term financing of that liability; and \$576 million represents the contractual estimate of operations and maintenance support costs to be incurred over the life of the ESPCs.
+In the table below, of the total \$1.37 billion shown as the amount to be paid in future periods, \$638.3 million has been recognized as installment contract liability as of September 30, 2022; \$195.7 million is for the future interest costs associated with the long-term financing of that liability; and \$536 million represents the contractual estimate of operations and maintenance support costs to be incurred over the life of the ESPCs.

-2020 20 21 Future Periods
+2021 20 22 Future Periods

-Agreements/Contracts Actual Amount Received Actual Amount Paid Actual Amount Received Actual Amount Paid Estimated Amount to be Received Estimated Amount to be Paid
+Agreements/Contracts Actual Amount Received in Fiscal Year Actual Amount Received in Fiscal Year Estimated Amount to be Received Estimated Amount to be Paid

-Outleases \$21 \$18 \$252
+Outleases \$18 \$- \$17 \$ \$238 \$-

-ESPCs \$94 \$96 \$1,446
+ESPCs \$- \$96 \$- \$102 \$- \$1,370